rekhak2003/Nike-Landing-Page/README.md

-# Nike Landing Page 👟
+## Nike Landing Page 👟

-This is a basic Nike landing page made using **HTML** and **CSS**.
-It shows some limited edition Nike shoes with a clean layout.
+Welcome to the Nike Landing Page!
+This is a simple yet clean landing page for showcasing Nike's limited edition shoes.
+Built with HTML and CSS, the page includes a responsive layout and a visually appealing design.

----

-## 💻 What this project includes
+## 💻 What This Project Includes

-- A top navigation bar with a logo and menu
+  * Top Navigation Bar:

+    * Logo and menu for easy navigation.

+  * Main Section:

+    * Title and text highlighting the main product.

-- A main section with a title, text, and a "Shop Now" button
+    * A "Shop Now" button for easy access to product details.

+  * Nike Shoes Showcase:

-- A row of Nike shoes that scrolls sideways
+    * A row of limited edition Nike shoes that scroll sideways, adding a dynamic touch to the page.
-- Nice fonts and icons

----

-## 🛠️ Tools used

-- HTML
-- CSS
+  * Fonts & Icons:

-- Google Fonts (Inter)
+    * Google Fonts (Inter) for modern typography.

-- Remix Icon for icons
+    * Remix Icon for attractive and functional icons.

+## 🛠️ Tools Used
+HTML: For creating the structure and layout of the page.

+CSS: For styling the page and ensuring a clean, responsive design.

+Google Fonts: Using the Inter font for a modern and sleek typography style.

+Remix Icon: For icons to enhance the user interface.